-When I went for my first Director interview I had stretched myself and applied for that next level as suggested in the first tip.
-It was exhilarating to recall my fast paced career path.
+When I went for my first Director interview, I had stretched myself and applied for that next level as suggested in the first tip.
+It was exhilarating to recall my fast-paced career path.
 Better yet, I gained insight into what would be required of me in the next phase.

-When interviewing you not only learn how to hone your elevator pitch, but also what skill sets are required to achieve your expected career advancement.
+When interviewing you not only learn how to hone your elevator pitch but also what skill sets are required to achieve your expected career advancement.
 If nothing else, you are forever expanding your network.
 You then take what you learn and put it into practice in the final tip.

-The age old adage of “ask and it shall be given to you” no longer applies.
+The age-old adage of “ask, and it shall be given to you” no longer applies.
 Companies are operating on learner teams than ever before.
 Organic growth seems to be a thing of the past.
-Mergers and acquisitions are becoming the quickest way to boost revenue, while streamlining operations and headcount to supercharge EBITDA.
-With out the proper “promote from within” infrastructure your boss and his boss aren’t able to cater to your requirements for career advancement.
-They need the next level of skill and they needed it six months ago.
-(For example: Excel Training)
+Mergers and acquisitions are becoming the quickest way to boost revenue while streamlining operations and headcount to supercharge EBITDA.
+Without the proper “promote from within” infrastructure your boss and his boss aren’t able to cater to your requirements for career advancement.
+They need the next level of skill, and they needed it six months ago.
+(For example Excel Training)

 Regardless of where you choose to implement a new set of skills, the feedback you received in your interviewing rounds can give you a baseline of what you need to be doing today to raise yourself to the next level.
-Seize your Career advancement on your own terms.
+Seize your Career advancement on your terms.

-Because of this, I interview a level up and I always ask what skills are most important to the interviewer.
+Because of this, I interview a level up, and I always ask what skills are most important to the interviewer.
 Since I’m interviewing a step above where I am currently employed, this gives me insight into what I need to learn.
 I then take that knowledge back to my current role and implement away.
-As captain's of our own ship we must think critically and strategically about implementing this new experience into our current rolls.
+As captain’s of our ship, we must think critically and strategically about implementing this new experience into our current rolls.
 For some that may mean a candid conversation with the boss.
-For me, I usually just start doing the work on my own fruition.
-I can’t waste my time trying to waste someone's time on training me.
+For me, I usually just start doing the work on my fruition.
+I can’t waste my time trying to waste someone’s time on training me.